Creative Entertainment

 What's included

-Document work for the agreement behind the merch deal
+Legal work for the agreement behind your merchandise licensing.

-Draft or review a UK merchandise licence agreement covering IP rights, royalties, approvals, product scope and termination.
+You receive a merchandise licence agreement covering IP, royalties, approvals, scope, and termination.

 FAQs